 And then there’s that beautiful lake, skim the surface in a kayak—Tahoe City Kayak & Paddleboard on the North Shore provides guided tours and rentals.
 Or try your hand at standup paddle boarding (SUP); South Tahoe Standup Paddle’s Rise & Shine Morning Tour takes all levels of paddlers out on the calm, flat morning waters (keep your eyes peeled for resident bald eagles).
 Guided cruises by sail or motorboat are another wonderful way to experience the lake, especially at sunset.
 Or relax on the Tahoe Queen or M.S.
 Dixie II, paddlewheel boats that offer brunch, dinner, and day cruises year-round.
 Feel like just hanging out?
 Spread out the beach towels at lively Kings Beach on the North Shore or at D.L.
 Bliss State Park on the West Shore.
 Just remember the sunscreen: high-altitude sunshine can cause serious burns.

-With a heritage dating back to the Gold Rush, when fortune hunters passed through on their way to look for silver in the Comstock Lode, Tahoe City has a rich history.
-The town is home to museums and historical landmarks managed by the North Lake Tahoe Historical Society, and a visit to any one of them adds insights into how this town has evolved from frontier outpost to an appealing enclave of shops, boutiques, lakefront restaurants, and private estates.
-Lakefront Commons Beach provides acres of room to spread out and relax, hear a concert in summer, and let the kids clamber on a mini-climbing wall.
-At the north end, the park blends into Tahoe State Recreation Area, with right-on-the-lake campsites.
-The adjacent public pier makes a great place to cannonball into Lake Tahoe.
+With a heritage dating back to the Gold Rush, when fortune hunters passed through on their way to mine for silver in the Comstock Lode, North Lake Tahoe’s Tahoe City has a rich history.
+The town is home to museums and historical landmarks managed by the North Lake Tahoe Historical Society, and a visit to any one of them adds insight into how this town has evolved from a frontier outpost to an appealing enclave of shops, boutiques, lake-front restaurants and private estates.
+Lakefront Commons Beach provides acres of room to spread out and relax in, to listen to a concert in summer or to let the children clamber on a mini climbing wall.
+At the north end, the park merges with Tahoe State Recreation Area, with on-the-lake camping pitches.
+The adjacent public pier makes a great place to jump into Lake Tahoe.

 At Fanny Bridge, spanning the point where lake waters outflow into the Truckee River, go ahead and support the name by peering over the edge to see the lake’s resident trout swirling in the clear water below.
-Take a short stroll downriver to rent inflatable rafts to float an ultra-mellow stretch of the Truckee River (perfect for kids and first-time rafters).
-Just east of Fanny Bridge, Gatekeeper’s Museum (a reconstruction of the original historic cabin that was destroyed by fire) houses an outstanding collection of Native American basketry, as well as early photographs and relics from the region.
-In winter, the town hosts Snowfest, North Lake Tahoe’s version of Mardi Gras, with parades, live music, and snow play.
+Take a short stroll down-river to hire inflatable rafts to float along an ultra-mellow stretch of the Truckee River (perfect for children and first-time rafters).
+Just east of Fanny Bridge, the Gatekeeper’s Museum (a reconstruction of the original historic cabin that was destroyed by fire) houses an outstanding collection of Native American basketry, as well as early photographs and relics from the region.
+In winter, the town hosts Snowfest, North Lake Tahoe’s version of Mardi Gras, with parades, live music and snow play.

 Look down on this astounding bay and you can see why Mark Twain dubbed Lake Tahoe "the fairest picture the whole earth affords."
 While the main lake is as blue as a topaz, a colour created by Tahoe’s remarkable clarity and depth, this somewhat shallower bay on the lake’s west shore takes on a startling and beautiful blue-green, made all the more striking by the perfect dot of tiny Fannette Island—the only islet in Lake Tahoe—right in the middle of the bay.
 From large pullout areas off Highway 89, see if you can spot the ruins of a tiny stone teahouse perched on the top of the island.
 The teahouse, and the 38-room Scandinavian-style stone castle known as Vikingsholm that’s built on the nearby shore, were constructed by Lora Knight, an extraordinary woman who married into extreme wealth, then used her money to educate young people who could otherwise not afford it.
 Learn about her and tour her richly detailed, hand-built home, a replica of a 9th-century Scandinavian castle, on tours offered several times daily, late-May to Labor Day—it’s definitely worth the walk down from the parking lot.